a-morales/kwm/README.md

 library without having to be restarted and so hotkeys can be edited live.
 If changes have been made to hotkeys.cpp, run `make` again to recompile this file separately.

+To make *Kwm* start automatically on login, update line 9 of kwm.plist to be the full path of the executable
+on your machine.
+With that change, just link the plist file via `ln -sf full/path/to/kwm.plist ~/Library/LaunchAgents`.
+Then logout/login to have Kwm start automatically.

 ## Configuration:

 The default configuration file is `$HOME/.kwmrc` and is a script that contains *Kwmc* commands